bytescout/pdf-co-api-samples/Barcode Generator API/PHP/Generate Barcode/README.md

-## How to generate barcode for barcode generator API in PHP and PDF.co Web API

-### Step By Step Tutorial: how to generate barcode for barcode generator API in PHP

-ByteScout tutorials explain the code material for beginners and advanced programmers who are using PHP.
-PDF.co Web API was made to help with barcode generator API in PHP.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## How to generate barcode for barcode generator API in PHP using PDF.co Web API PDF.co Web API: the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-The SDK samples like this one below explain how to quickly make your application do barcode generator API in PHP with the help of PDF.co Web API.
-This PHP sample code should be copied and pasted into your project.
-After doing this just compile your project and click Run.
-Code testing will allow the function to be tested and work properly with your data.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for PHP and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT